paulbricman/paulbricman.github.io/_reflections/2021-09-26-early-conceptarium-workflows.md

 > "Huh, are traditional machine learning models (e.g. decision trees, Bayesian learning) used as partial models of the mind?
 How useful could those be?
 What opportunities could those bring about?"

 But this new thought isn't the end of the story.
 Rather, this unanswered open question kept bugging me (in a good way) for the rest of the day.
 The real insights came when I was later reading a research paper as background literature for my bachelor's project.
 This upcoming project is focused on something called [conceptors](https://arxiv.org/pdf/1406.2671.pdf) (funnily enough, I currently work both with conceptors and the conceptarium, but they're entirely different things).
 A conceptor is most easily understood as a round object (hyperellipsoid to be specific) which exists in semantic space and approximates the "cloud" of embeddings of a given concept (e.g. a set of BERT embeddings of a word in different contexts).
 If you've done statistics or bioinformatics, conceptors look really similar to the prototypical PCA ellipsoids used in dimensionality reduction.
-Anyway, the previous unanswered questioned together with this reading lead to the following conceptual offspring, which I then added to my conceptarium and retrieved just now to list them here.
+Anyway, the previous unanswered questions, together with this reading, led to the following conceptual offspring, which I then added to my conceptarium and retrieved just now to list them here.

 > "What if conceptors were run not on recurrent neural networks, but on the brain through neurofeedback.
 They would encourage a replay of a previous dynamic."